bbanjade/Clustering-using-RFM/README.md

 Exploratory data analysis performed to understand the distribution of the data through creation of summary statistics, tables, and charts.

-RFM (Recency - Frequency - Monetary values) is based on
+RFM (Recency - Frequency - Monetary values) is based on their recent purchase behavior, the frequency of their purchases, and the total money spent by each customers.

+Elbow method, Flattened graph, and Snake plot used to understand the number of clusters.
+Four clusters were the optimum number of clusters.